 - 1 tsp lemon zest, grated

 - 2 Tbsp lemon juice

 - 1/2 cup buttermilk

 - 5 oz mascarpone, softened

 - 8 oz confectioners sugar

-- 2 cups fresh figs, either halved or quartered
+- 2 cups fresh figs (either halved or quartered for topping)

-- Make the Cake: Ice the cooled cake with the mascarpone;one frosting just on top and arrange the figs on top.
-The icing may drip down the sides.
+Ice the cooled cake with the mascarpone frosting (just on top and slightly spilling over the sides) and arrange the figs on top.
 Slice and serve.